wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.14 =
+* Addition - Added tester option for all live shipping companies in the admin.
+You can now click a test button and recieve a detailed response about why the shipping setup is incorrect.
+* Addition - Added a css/js caching option in the design file management section.
+This allow for a static css/js file to be loaded in production mode.
+You can also set this to update every day/week/month/year or turn off for development.
+* Improvement - Improved the overall load time of the system and fixed some bottlenecks in the processing of the cart.
+* Fix - Fraktjakt does not allow for live shipping, this has been corrected to use an estimate prior to the user entering their shipping info.
+* Fix - Live shipping over-ride rates was not correct for user's who wanted to provide a free shipping option.
+This has been corrected.
+* Fix - USPS international rates had changed, this has been corrected to find proper values.
+* Fix - USPS was not working properly with decimal value weights.
+Needed to convert to lbs and ozs.
+* Fix - Display of final shipping rate was losing the decimal in one spot.
+* Fix - Moved shortcode editor forward to be compatible with more editing tools.
 = 2.1.13 =
 * Fix - Free store admin was not allowing the update of products, this has been corrected.
 = 2.1.12 =